JustEnoughLinuxOS/distribution/index.md

 * Decompress the image.
 * Write the image to an SDCARD using an imaging tool.
 Common imaging tools include [Balena Etcher](https://www.balena.io/etcher/), [Raspberry Pi Imager](https://www.raspberrypi.com/software/), and [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/).
 If you're skilled with the command line, dd works fine too.

-## Upgrading JELOS
+## Upgrading
 * Download the latest [version of JELOS](https://github.com/JustEnoughLinuxOS/distribution/releases) (.tar or .img.gz) for your device.
 * Copy the update to your device over the network or to the sdcard's update folder.
 * Reboot the device, and the update will begin automatically.

 ## Network Access
 * The username for ssh and samba access is "root".
-The default password is generated on boot.
-It can be found in the Network Settings menu.
+The root password is generated during every boot, it can be found in the Network Settings menu.

+## Credits
+Like any Linux distribution, this project is not the work of one person.
+It is the work of many persons all over the world who have developed the open source bits without which this project could not exist.
+Special thanks to 351ELEC, EmuELEC, CoreELEC, LibreELEC, Anbernic, and developers across the ARM handheld community.

 ## Frequently Asked Questions
 * Does JELOS offer any support?